ikozyr-intellective/devops.intellectivelab.com/enterprise-search/installing-uie.md

 - Stop the Solr server using `Ctrl+C` on the Command Prompt
 - Start the Solr server again using the command `solr start`
-- Verify the Solr server has started successfully by going to Solr Admin using `http://<servername>:<port>/solr`, by default is [http://localhost:8983/solr](http://localhost:8983/solr)
+- Verify the Solr server has started successfully by going to Solr Admin using `http://<servername>:<port>/solr`, by default [http://localhost:8983/solr](http://localhost:8983/solr)

 	![uie-folder](.\images\image20.png)